 Importantly, the new treaty will strengthen the precarious position of performers in the audiovisual industry by providing a clearer international legal framework for their protection.
 For the first time it will provide performers with protection in the digital environment.
 The treaty will also contribute to safeguarding the rights of performers against the unauthorized use of their performances in audiovisual media, such as television, film and video.

 When the International Conference for the Protection of Authors’ Rights was convened in 1883, the delegates of literary societies, artists, writers, and publishers from various nations set out to draft clear and concise articles that would unify the legal framework for literary properties and summarize the principles acceptable to all nations.
 The resulting Berne Convention succeeded in protecting intellectual property rights for creative works of authors and artists.

 The early 20th century saw the development of an entire industry around silent films, and soon after, talking pictures.
 For the first time, performers - such as actors and singers - were being recorded, and their performances were reproduced and distributed to audiences, both domestically and internationally.
 This extended the reach of these productions beyond live audiences.
 This was one reason the Berne Union, the International Labour Organization (ILO) and the United Nations Educational, Scientific and Cultural Organization (UNESCO) formulated the International Convention for the Protection of Performers, Producers of Phonograms, and Broadcasting Organization of 1961 (Rome Convention).
 While the Rome Convention provided protection for audio performers, it only gave limited rights to audiovisual performers.

 In 1996, the WIPO Performances and Phonograms Treaty (WPPT) was signed, and it entered into force in 2002.
 The WPPT modernized international standards for sound performances.
 Audiovisual performers and their performances continued to be largely unprotected by international standards.

-The Importance of Registering Patent in Indonesia
+The Protection of Software in Indonesia